Optimal control

 The online control blog post mentioned below has a summary:

-Perhaps the most fundamental setting in control theory is a LDS is with quadratic costs \(c_t\) and i.i.d Gaussian perturbations \(w_t\).
+Perhaps the most fundamental setting in control theory is an LDS with quadratic costs \(c_t\) and i.i.d Gaussian perturbations \(w_t\).
 The solution known as the Linear Quadratic Regulator, derived by solving the Riccati equation, is well understood and corresponds to a linear policy (i.e. the control input is a linear function of the state).

 The assumption of i.i.d perturbations has been relaxed in classical control theory, with the introduction of a min-max notion, in a subfield known as \(H_{\infty}\) control.
 Informally, the idea behind \(H_{\infty}\) control is to design a controller which performs well against all sequences of bounded perturbations.